aigc3d/LHM/README.md

 ## 🚀 Getting Started

+We provide a [video](https://youtu.be/Q56Jllz33tk) that teaches us how to install LHM and LHM-ComfyUI step by step on YouTube, submitted by [softicelee2](https://github.com/softicelee2).

 We provide a [video](https://www.bilibili.com/video/BV18So4YCESk/) that teaches us how to install LHM step by step on bilibili, submitted by 站长推荐推荐.

 We provide a [video](https://www.bilibili.com/video/BV1J9Z1Y2EiJ/) that teaches us how to install LHM-ComfyUI step by step on bilibili, submitted by 站长推荐推荐.

 ### Build from Docker